QuaSi-Software/Documentation/docs/resie_exemplary_energy_systems.md

 Replace `auto` with a fixed thread count, such as `16`, if required.

 The example uses a 60-minute time step.
-A 120-minute step and fewer optimisation runs are suitable for initial experiments, while a finer resolution and larger run budget should be used for a final assessment.
-The sensitivity analyses can also be disabled during initial tests.
+For initial experiments, the runtime can be reduced by using a 120-minute time step, fewer optimisation runs and looser convergence tolerances for the decision variables, for example `x_tol_abs: 0.01`, and the objective function, for example `f_tol_abs: 500`.
+The sensitivity analyses can also be disabled during these initial tests.

 The configured parameter ranges are: